sergionr2/RacingRobot/README.md

 ```
 python command/python/teleop_server.py
 ```
-4. Launch teleoperation client on your computer
+4. Launch teleoperation client on your computer (you have to edit the raspberry pi Ip in the code)
 ```
 python command/python/teleop_client.py
 ```